On this page

 deno add npm:react-router-dom

-Update the /src/main.tsx
+Update the /src/App.tsx

 file to import and use the